AbhiAgarwal/codeblog/content/prototyping-django.md

 source /usr/local/bin/virtualenvwrapper.sh
 ```

-Now that you have `virtualenvwrapper` installed, you can create a virtual environment by running `mkvirtualenv eventsapp`. `eventsapp` is just the name of the virtual environment - feel free to call it your project name.
+Now that you have `virtualenvwrapper` installed, you can create a virtual environment by running `mkvirtualenv <project_name>`.
+We're going to be calling our project `today`.
+This is just the name of your product.
+Substitute it with whatever you want! `todayapp` is just the name of the virtual environment - feel free to call it your project name.
+So go ahead and run `mkvirtualenv todayapp`.

 After you create this virtual environment you should be inside it!
-You should see something like this: `(eventsapp)abhiagarwal at Abhis-MacBook-Pro in ~` in your Terminal window.
+You should see something like this: `(todayapp)abhiagarwal at Abhis-MacBook-Pro in ~` in your Terminal window.
 The first part just lets you know which virtual environment you are in.
-To leave the virtual environment just do `deactivate`, and to go into a virtual environment run `workon eventsapp`.
+To leave the virtual environment just do `deactivate`, and to go into a virtual environment run `workon todayapp`.

 This is great!
 Now you have a virtual environment setup.
 We can start building our Django API!
 Let's start the Django development!
 First you'll need to install django in your virtual environment.
 So stay in the virtual environment you're in, and run `pip install Django==1.9`.
 This should install Django with the version 1.9.
 We'll stick with version 1.9 since it's the newest version (at the time this post was written).
 If you want to look at all the Python packages that are available in your virtual environment you can do a `pip freeze`.
 Right now when you do run `pip freeze` you should see: